Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ### 3.1.1 Open Qualifier Rules & Regulations

+**Tournament Capacity & Selection Criteria:**
+Registration for the LD Challenger Series 1 Open Qualifiers is fully open to the public, subject to the eligibility rules outlined in Section 4.1.

+Maximum Bracket Capacity: The Open Qualifier is strictly capped at a maximum of 20 teams.

+First-Come, First-Served (FCFS): To ensure total transparency and fairness in accordance with Valve Tournament Operation Requirements (TOR), all available tournament slots will be allocated purely on a first-come, first-served basis based on the exact digital timestamp of the Team Registration form.

 The live list of registered teams is available here: [Link to Form/Sheet] 🔴🔴

-**Tournament Capacity & Selection Criteria:**
-Registration for the LD Challenger Series 1 Open Qualifiers is fully open to the public, subject to the regional eligibility rules outlined in Section [Y] (Icelandic Residency/Nationality Requirement).

-The Open Qualifier features a strict maximum capacity of 20 teams.
-While registration is open to an unlimited number of applicants, entry into the active bracket is not guaranteed by registration.

-Upon the registration deadline, all successfully checked-in teams will be seeded according to the Qualifier Seeding Priority Rules.
-The top 20 highest-seeded teams will be admitted into the active tournament bracket.
-All remaining teams ranked 21st and below will be placed on a sequential waiting list based on their seed.
+Once the 20-team capacity is filled, subsequent teams completing registration will be placed on waitlist based on registration timestamps.

-**Qualifier Seeding Priority Hierarchy:**
+**Qualifier Seeding**

-Teams are seeded into the active bracket or waiting list based on the following strict criteria:
+Teams are seeded in the Open Qualifier based on the following strict criteria:

 1. Valve Regional Standings (VRS): All registered teams holding an active, official Global VRS rank will automatically receive the highest priority seeds, ordered sequentially from the highest VRS rank to the lowest.
 2. FACEIT Elo: All remaining unranked teams will be seeded below the VRS tier, ordered by the mathematical average FACEIT Elo of their registered starting roster.